barbarer/py4e-int/_sources/regex/bonussection.rst

     :answer_d: $ grep '$[0-9.]+' mbox-short.txt
     :correct: a,c
     :feedback_a: Correct!
 This is the correct way to use grep to find prices in a file.
-    :feedback_b: Try again!
+    :feedback_b: Make sure to include the file!
     :feedback_c: Correct!
 This uses the /d regex character to find prices in mbox-short.txt.
-    :feedback_d: Try again!
+    :feedback_d: You're missing a character.

     Which option(s) properly uses the grep command-line to search for prices?
 Select all that apply.